Image credit: Toyota

-In a partnership with the International Olympic Committee (IOC), Toyota Motor Corporation is supplying the Olympic Games with robots that can handle specific jobs to improve the athlete, coaches, and staff experience.
+In a partnership with the International Olympic Committee (IOC), Toyota Motor Corporation announced in a statement that it is supplying the Olympic Games with robots that can handle specific jobs to improve the athletes', coaches', and staff experience.
 While robots and autonomous vehicles were used at the 2012 London Games, the IOC says that Tokyo will have the first robots powered by artificial intelligence.

 The stadium will have a fleet of Toyota’s Human Support Robots (HSRs).
 The HSRs will help Olympic staff and officials navigate the stadium and find their assigned spots.
 Toyota’s Delivery Support Robot (DSR) will transport items and remove garbage.
 Both robot vehicles are based on the same design, initially developed in 2012 to help elderly people manage daily activities.
 Toyota adapted the robotic vehicles for use at the Olympics, specifically researching ways to help people with disabilities.

 Each robot stands about three feet tall, has a telescoping body that adds another foot, and can extend a robotic arm—equipped with a gripper and vacuum suction pad—about two feet.
 It has an LED display and can move omnidirectionally.
 The support robots will retrieve items from shelves and pick up litter from the ground.
 It can even collect trash from anyone with mobility issues.
 The robots can carry a payload up to about three pounds and operate for up to three hours before needing to recharge.